-In 2014, for the 5th consecutive summer, I will lead free public telescope viewing at Hurricane Ridge in Olympic National Park, 18 miles from Port Angeles, Washington.
-I hope to see YOU this summer!
+In 2014, for the 5th consecutive summer, I led free public telescope viewing at Hurricane Ridge in Olympic National Park, 18 miles from Port Angeles, Washington.
+I hope to see YOU next summer!
 The featured objects to see will include planet Saturn and her moons, globular cluster M13, planetary nebula M57 (a.k.a.
 The Ring Nebula), galaxy M31 (a.k.a.
 The Andromeda Galaxy) -- and many more.

 I use a pair of homemade Dobsonian telescopes.
 Ursa Minor has a 12.5 inch aperture and Draco has a 20 inch mirror.
 I use four TeleVue eyepieces.
 I commonly use the TeleVue 13 mm Ethos eyepiece with either scope.
 With this eyepiece there is 147x magnification with Ursa Minor and 185x magnification with Draco.

-Click on 2014 SCHEDULE above to see the dates and times of this year's programs.
+Click on 2014 SCHEDULE above to see the dates and times of last year's programs.
+Next year's calendar will be posted after the new year.

 Both the Telescope Program and the Full Moon Hikes will cancel if there is cloud cover.
 For cancellation due to clouds, visitors can call the Hurricane Ridge Road Hotline on the day of the program after 3 pm.
 (360) 565-3131.